ebuchman/blog/content/posts/properties-of-money.md

 exchange.
 Money is where the payments are.

-In this framing, we can understand the three properties of money as follows: the UoA allows us to denominate debts; the MoE allows us to settle those debts, now;
+In this framing, we can understand the three properties of money as follows: the UoA allows us to denominate debts; the MoE allows us to settle those debts, here and now;
-and the SoV allows us to settle those debts, later or somewhere else.
+and the SoV allows us to settle those debts, elsewhere and later.
 That is, armed with the accounting fiction of the UoA, we can denominate debts to one another (ie. extend eachother credit).
 Then, when a debt falls due, and the creditor expects to be repaid something with value equal to the originally denominated debt, the